 6. Great for diaper rash.
 Keep a small lip balm pot of salve in your purse AND diaper bag!

-7. Keep your animals in mind!
+7. Keep your dogs in mind!
 Treat sunburned noses, gashes, heat spots, and post surgical wounds.
-The taste of Lavender and Tea Tree will keep your pets from licking at their wounds.
-(A word of caution: the Lemon essential oil in this makes it unsuitable for cats.
-Cats are highly sensitive to citrus oils.)
+The taste of Lavender and Tea Tree will keep your dogs from licking at their wounds.
+(A word of caution: not suitable for use on cats as they are highly sensitive to essential oils.)

 8. Antiseptic, anti-fungal and antibacterial properties make it great for cuts, scrapes and post-wound care for kids and adults!